juliettm/complexity-fairness/README.md

 ### Fairness dataset analysis

-We are using `analysis_diff_df_syn.ipynb` to analyze the fairness measures we computed for each dataset.
+We are using `analysis_fairness_diff_synthetic.ipynb` to analyze the fairness measures we computed for each dataset.
 We use the previous files to obtain the fairness measures combined in one table (file: `results/df_fairness_measures_sync.csv`)

 Here we are plotting:
-- Figure 5
+- Figure 6: Distribution of fairness metrics result.
+- Figure 7: Parallel coordinates visualization of fairness metrics across different bias scenarios.
-- Figure 6
+- Figure 9: MDS visualization of synthetic and real-world datasets.

 We also load the complexity dataframe and merge with the fairness dataframe to make a visualization using MDS of the dataset colored by fairness results (Figure 7)
 Lastly, we load the real-world data to make a combined visualization of the synthetic and rel-world datasets.

+# Association rules

+We are using `analysis_fairness&complexity_diff_synthetic.ipynb` to compute the association rules relating complexity differences and fairness metrics.

+- Figure 8: Association rules.

 # Real-world problems application